 Medical Student & Resident Education

-- Structured didactic sessions/conference
+- Attending structured didactic sessions/conference

 - Self-study through prepared curriculum material

-- Learn how to conduct a complete physical exam including the upper and lower airways
+- Learn how to conduct a complete physical exam including the upper and lower airways.

-- Examine and discuss patients from all major allergy and immunology categories: allergic rhinitis, asthma, urticaria, drug allergy, food allergy, and primary immunodeficiency
+- Examine and discuss patients from all major allergy and immunology categories: allergic rhinitis, asthma, urticaria, drug allergy, food allergy, and primary immunodeficiency.

 Residents see outpatients in our clinics under the supervision of one of the members of the Division faculty.
 Relevant articles about specific allergic and immunologic disorders are provided to residents at the beginning of each rotation, and residents attend clinical conferences offering didactic teaching for fellows.